What Is POP3(Post Office Protocol 3)?

 Almost everyone uses email in their day-to-day lives.
+We send emails, receive them, and even trace them via email headers.
 POP3, or Post Office Protocol 3, is an email protocol used for retrieving messages.
 It's one of the core ways we exchange email.
 In this article, understand what POP3 is, how the POP3 protocol works, and how it compares to other email protocols like IMAP.

 What is POP3?

-POP3, or Post Office Protocol version 3, is a commonly used standard protocol for receiving emails.
+POP3, or Post Office Protocol version 3, is a common standard email protocol.
+POP3 protocol is used for receiving emails.
 It retrieves email messages from a server over a TCP/IP connection.
 The current version is the third version of the original protocol, hence the '3' at the end of POP3.

 Much like a post office clerk, POP3 receives emails from the sender and holds them on a local machine until users download them.
 Essentially, Post Office Protocol 3 is a one-way client-server protocol used by web-based email clients to retrieve emails from email servers.